clickot/ungoogled-chromium-build/README.md

 * build a docker images based on debian bullseye with all needed node, llvm and distro packages to build chromium
 * start the docker image, mounts the current dir and runs `build.sh` in it, which executes the actual build process.
->Note that the build takes about 6 hours (on my computer) and consumes about 15G of disk space
+>Note that the build takes about 6 hours (on my computer) and consumes about 15G of disk space The script accepts the following params:
+1. distro:release (defaults to 'debian:bullseye')
+2. mayjor llvm toolchain version version (defaults to '15')
+3. major node version (defaults to '18') e.g. `./docker-build.sh ubuntu:yammy 16 19`
+>Note that users reported compatibility problems when i used ubuntu.
+I therefor recommend to stick to debian base image

 ## packaging
 After building, enter the `package` directory and excute `package.sh`.
 This will create a tar.xz and an AppImage file in the root dir.
 It takes about 2-3 minutes.